Is your thermal printer underperforming? There’s a good chance that those print inaccuracies are the direct result of dirty printheads.

 - Incomplete or missing lines

-Experts agree that there are just five factors that could lead to the premature failure of a printhead.
+Experts agree that just five factors could lead to the premature failure of a printhead.
 These include:

 - Abrasion